Colonipin

 Were you looking for information about Klonopin?
 Colonipin is a common misspelling of Klonopin.

 People who have panic disorder or various types of epileptic seizures may benefit from using Klonopin® (clonazepam).
 The prescription medication works by enhancing the effects of a certain chemical in the brain, which can have a calming effect on the body.
-Most people tolerate Klonopin well; and even when side effects occur, they are usually minor and can easily be treated by you or your healthcare provider.
-Some side effects of Klonopin include drowsiness, coordination problems, and behavior problems.
-Klonopin comes in the form of a tablet or as an orally disintegrating tablet, and it is usually taken two or three times daily.
+The medicine comes in the form of a tablet or as an orally disintegrating tablet, and it is usually taken two or three times daily.
+Currently, both brand-name and generic versions of the drug are available.

-(Click Klonopin for more information on how Klonopin works, a more complete list of potential side effects to look out for, and important things to tell your healthcare provider before starting the medication.)
+(Click Klonopin for more information on how Klonopin works, a more complete list of potential side effects to look out for, and other important information on the drug.
+You can also click on any of the links in the box to the right for more specific information.)

 Written by/reviewed by: Kristi Monson, PharmD; Arthur Schoenstadt, MD